Here are a few ways to improve the quality of your documentation.

 View this auto-updated report for a list of broken or problematic external links in your repo.

 docs.adobe.com links.
 Update the links.
 Use relative links if the target article is in the same repo as the source article.
 Use absolute links if the target article is outside the source article’s repo.

 If there are links to

-marketing.adobe.com that are still valid, please work with the SSE team to migrate or move this content to a different location.
+docs.adobe.com that are still valid, please work with the Experience League team to migrate or move this content to a different location.
 Google search for this site is already turned off, and the site will eventually be decommissioned.

 You should receive an Adobe Analytics report once a month or so from the SSE team.
 (If you aren’t getting this PDF, contact the SSE team.)
 This analytics report includes data that you can use to improve your documentation.
 One action you can take is to look at which articles are getting the most traffic and make sure those articles are fulfilling users’ needs.

 Open each highly viewed article and assess the following issues: